 - CDP is when data is backed up using snapshots taken every time the data changes.
 This approach lets data be rolled back to any point in time; however, it comes at a price because it can tax a system's CPU and require a lot of storage to accommodate heavily updated data.

-- Near-CDP is when snapshots of changed data are taken at set intervals and changes are then consolidated over a longer period of time.
+- Near-CDP is when snapshots of changed data are taken at set intervals and changes are then consolidated over a longer period.
 This approach cuts down on the total amount of storage required to accommodate backed-up data compared with full-fledged CDP.

 - Traditional backup is when data is stored on HDDs or magnetic tape either locally or at a remote location.
 Traditional backup is most useful when a major hardware or site disaster occurs.
 It lacks the scalability and efficiency of other methods, but it is a better long-term approach for data retention and restoration.